What our guests been doing so far is …

 about swedish tv

-All programmes are shown and heard in their original languages and when necessary subtitled in swedish (some in finnish also).
+All programmes on TV are shown and heard in their original languages and often subtitled in Swedish (some in Finnish also).
 And a lot of the tv-shows and films comes from US and Britain.
-You can also watch swedish television for free on the site http://www.svtplay.se.
+You can also watch Swedish television for free on the site http://www.svtplay.se.

 winter and summer sports

-If you want to ski, there is a trail for snowcats which you can use for skiing, not so far from us (100 meter).
-For downhill skiing it is about a 30 minutes drive to “Romme Alpin” in Borlänge, a three hours drive to Sälenfjällen (Stöten, etc… ) and a four hours drive to Idrefjäll.
+If you want to ski, there is not so far from us ( about 100 m, 310 feet) a track for snowcats which you can use for skiing.
+For downhill skiing it is about a 30 minutes drive to “Romme Alpin” in Borlänge, one or two hour to Orsa Grönklitt, a three hours drive to Sälenfjällen (Stöten, etc… ) and a four hours drive to Idrefjäll.